Niah National Park: Current activities

 The caves are also well known for the bird's nest industry.
 They are a popular tourist destination in Sarawak.
 Every section of the ceiling in the caves where there are swiftlets roosting is privately owned and only the owner has the right to collect the nests.
-Collection is done half-yearly (usually in January and in June).
+Collection is done twice a year (usually in January and in June).
 The collector climbs up hundreds of feet on a single pole to the cave ceiling and scrapes off the nest in flickering candlelight.